strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.2 =
 * Added discount code id and code columns to orders and members list CSV exports.
 (Fixing bug with this yet.)
-* Addd is_ssl() check to pmpro_https_filter so PMPro will add HTTPS to URLs even if the $besecure global hasn't been set yet.
+* Added is_ssl() check to pmpro_https_filter so PMPro will add HTTPS to URLs even if the $besecure global hasn't been set yet.
 Thanks, Andrew Calaio at WPCurve.

 = 1.7.1 =
 * Design updates to frontend and backend pages.